 To keep your baby comfortable and safe, remember these simple guidelines:

-• Allow plenty of room for hips and legs to move
+- Allow room for hips and legs to move freely

-• Keep the blanket below your baby’s shoulders
+- Keep the swaddle below your baby’s shoulders

-Swaddling should always support your baby’s comfort while maintaining a safe sleep environment.
+Swaddling should always support both comfort and safe sleep.

 Trust Your Instincts